Polylogarithmic-Time Leader Election in Population Protocols Using Polylogarithmic States: Introduction

 Recently, there has been significant interest in modeling and analyzing interactions arising in biological or bio-chemical systems through an algorithmic lens.
 Several interesting computational models have been proposed for such networks, for example, the cellular automata model~\cite{CA}, the stone-age distributed computing model~\cite{EW13}, or the population model~\cite{AADFP06}.

 In particular, population protocols~\cite{AADFP06}, which are the focus of this paper, consist of a set of $n$ finite-state nodes interacting in pairs, where each interaction may update the states of both participants.
-The goal is to have all nodes converge on an output value, which represents the result of the computation, usually a predicate on the initial state of the nodes.
+The goal is to have all nodes stabilize on an output value, which represents the result of the computation, usually a predicate on the initial state of the nodes.
 The set of interactions occurring at each step is assumed to be decided by an adversarial scheduler, which is usually subject to some fairness conditions.
-The standard scheduler when computing convergence bounds is the \emph{probabilistic (uniform random) scheduler}~\cite{AAE08, PVV09, DV12, Spirakis}, which picks the next pair to interact uniformly at random in each step.
+The standard scheduler is the \emph{probabilistic (uniform random) scheduler}~\cite{AAE08, PVV09, DV12, Spirakis}, which picks the next pair to interact uniformly at random in each step.
 We adopt this probabilistic scheduler model in this paper.
 (Some references refer to this model as the \emph{probabilistic} population model.)
-The fundamental measure of convergence is \emph{parallel time}, defined as the number of scheduler steps until convergence, divided by $n$.\footnote{An alternative definition is when reactions occur in parallel according to a Poisson process~\cite{PVV09, DV12}.}
+The fundamental measure of stabilization is \emph{parallel time}, defined as the number of scheduler steps until stabilization, divided by $n$.\footnote{An alternative definition is when reactions occur in parallel according to a Poisson process~\cite{PVV09, DV12}.}

 The class of predicates computable by population protocols is now well-understood~\cite{AADFP06, AngluinAE2006, AngluinAER2007} to consist precisely of \emph{semilinear predicates}, i.e. predicates definable in first-order Presburger arithmetic.
-The first such construction was given in~\cite{AADFP06}, and later improved in terms of convergence time in~\cite{AngluinAE2006}.
+The first such construction was given in~\cite{AADFP06}, and later improved in terms of convergence time in~\cite{AAE08le}.
 A parallel line of research studied the computability of deterministic functions in chemical reaction networks, which are also instances of population protocols~\cite{chen2014deterministic}.
 All three constructions fundamentally rely on the election of a single initial \emph{leader} node, which co-ordinates phases of computation.